AnyLog-co/documentation/examples/Network setup.md

 run tcp server !external_ip !operator_tcp_port !ip !operator_tcp_port # The connection to the network nodes run rest server !ip !operator_rest_port # Enable REST calls

-connect dbms psql anylog@127.0.0.1:demo 5432 system_query # For AnyLog use: Use SQLite as system dbms connect dbms sqlite anylog@127.0.0.1:demo 5432 almgm # For AnyLog use: Local management database
+# Use SQLite as system dbms
+connect dbms system_query where type = sqlite and memory = true

+# For AnyLog internal tables: Local management database
+connect dbms almgm where type = psql and user = anylog and ip = 127.0.0.1 and password = demo and port = 5432

-connect dbms psql anylog@127.0.0.1:demo 5432  lsl_demo  # For the user data: use Postgres for lsl_demo tables
+# For the user data: use Postgres for lsl_demo tables
+connect dbms lsl_demo where type = psql and user = anylog and ip = 127.0.0.1 and password = demo and port = 5432 and autocommit = false

 partition lsl_demo ping_sensor using timestamp by 7 days  # Partition the data of the lsl_demo dbms by time